Nina Varsava

 Biography

-Varsava’s recent scholarship is forthcoming or has appeared in the Harvard Law Review, the Notre Dame Law Review, the Yale Journal of Law and Humanities, and the NYU Law Review Online, among others.
+Varsava’s recent scholarship is forthcoming or has appeared in the Harvard Law Review, the University of Chicago Law Review, the Notre Dame Law Review, and the Yale Journal of Law and Humanities, among other journals.
 Her scholarship has been covered by media outlets such as the The New York Times and the American Bar Association Journal, and has been cited by both federal and state courts.

 Following law school, Varsava served as a Judicial Law Clerk for the Supreme Court of Colorado.